hprovyn/str-to-haplogroup-predictor/README.txt

+STR TO HAPLOGROUP PREDICTOR

+This project is financially supported by YSEQ and is the work of Hunter Provyn with some ideas contributed by Thomas Krahn.

 WHAT IT DOES

 Processes sample STR and SNP results along with a SNP phylogenetic tree to run an experiment that predicts SNP branch from a set of STRs absent any SNP info.

 REQUIREMENTS